catkira/pyCoilGen/README.md

 ## Testing with Pytest

 If not already installed run: pip install -U pytest

-To run the tests: pytest main.py (alternative: the specific file you want to test)
+To run the tests: pytest